Rapptz/discord.py/docs/intents.rst

 .. warning::

     Enabling privileged intents when your bot is in over 100 guilds requires going through `bot verification <https://support.discord.com/hc/en-us/articles/360040720412>`_.
-If your bot is already verified and you would like to enable a privileged intent you must go through `discord support <https://dis.gd/contact>`_ and talk to them about it.
+If your bot is already verified and you would like to enable a privileged intent you must go through `Discord support <https://dis.gd/contact>`_ and talk to them about it.

 .. note::